Hubs-Foundation/Spoke/README.md

 ## Contributing

 Info on contributing to Spoke and general Spoke development can be found in the [CONTRIBUTING.md](./CONTRIBUTING.md) doc.

+Additional developer documentation can be found in the [docs](./docs/README.md) folder.

 ## Credits